New examples of topologically slice links: Introduction

 \section{Introduction}

-The known constructions of slice links are still quite limited in both the smooth and topological setting.
-Smoothly, the celebrated Slice-Ribbon conjecture asserts that every smoothly slice link arises as the boundary of a set of ribbon disks, and thus can be constructed in a standard way (see e.g. \cite{rolfsenKnotsLinks2003}).
+The known constructions of slice links are still quite limited in both the smooth and the topological settings.
+Smoothly, the famous Slice-Ribbon conjecture asserts that every smoothly slice link arises as the boundary of a set of ribbon disks, and thus can be constructed in a standard way (see e.g. \cite{rolfsenKnotsLinks2003}).
 However, there are some known smoothly slice links which are not known to arise in this way (see \cite{gompfFiberedKnotsPotential2010} and \cite{abeConstructionSliceKnots2015}).
 Another interesting construction of smoothly slice links can be found in \cite{cochranCounterexamplesKauffmanConjectures2014}, though these are known to arise as the boundary of a set of ribbon disks.

 Freedman showed that any knot with Alexander polynomial 1 (which includes all Whitehead doubles) is topologically slice (see \cite{freedmanNewTechniqueLink1985}), and together with Teichner showed that the Whitehead doubles of certain links are topologically slice (see \cite{freedman4ManifoldTopologyII1995}).
 It is a corollary of work of Donaldson in \cite{donaldsonApplicationGaugeTheory1983} that the Whitehead double of the right-handed trefoil is not smoothly slice even though it is topologically slice.
 This was first noticed by Akbulut and Casson, and appeared in the literature in \cite{cochranApplicationsDonaldsonTheorems1988}.
-In \cite{cochranNewConstructionsSlice2007}, Cochran-Friedl-Teichner generalized many of these constructions via the following theorem:
+In \cite{cochranNewConstructionsSlice2007}, Cochran-Friedl-Teichner generalized many of these constructions via Theorem \ref{Thm:COTThm} below.
+Before stating the theorem, we will state some necessary definitions.